Tanglewood Summer for Families

 From our suburb South of Boston, we have done both day trips and overnight visits to Tanglewood; it’s just over 2 hours one way for us (more in traffic, of course, but if you leave early, you should be fine).

-NEW IN 2018: SUMMER SUNDAYS bus tours from Boston.
+Check out SUMMER SUNDAYS bus tours from Boston.
 I have not tried them but they are officially partnered with Tanglewood and offer both transportation and tickets – see more information here.

-8. ADDED SUNDAY PROGRAMMING
+8. NEW PLANS/ADDED SUNDAY PROGRAMMING

 MORE TIPS FOR YOUR TANGLEWOOD VISIT: